CanEduDev/ros2-gateway-analysis/README.md

 # ROS2 Gateway application analysis

 Repo contains scripts and instructions to generate the figures for the ROS2 paper.
+Everything tested with commit 876c58d in Rover repo.

 ## CAN to ROS latency analysis